G-Research/siembol/docs/services/siembol_parsing_services.md

     - `zk.url` - Zookeeper servers url.
 Multiple servers are separated by a comma
     - `zk.path` - Path to a zookeeper node
 - `kafka.batch.writer.attributes` - Global settings for the kafka batch writer used if they are not overridden
-    - `batch.size` - The max size of batch used for producing messages
     - `producer.properties` - Defines kafka producer properties, see [https://kafka.apache.org/0102/documentation.html#producerconfigs](https://kafka.apache.org/0102/documentation.html#producerconfigs)
 - `storm.attributes` - Global settings for storm attributes used if they are not overridden
     - `bootstrap.servers` - Kafka brokers servers url.
 Multiple servers are separated by a comma